PhoenixFire6934/Classic-Brawl/README.md

   - Trophies in offline battles
 - Home
   - Unlimited resources
+  - Brawlers from boxes
   - All brawlers and skins
   - Gadgets and Star Powers
 - Shop
   - Boxes
   - Gold and other resources
 - Club
+  - Create club
+  - Join your friends club
+  -
   - Chat
   - Bot commands